 Partners: Fraunhofer Institutes ILT, IMS, IOF, IOSB, IPM and ITWM.

-The Fraunhofer-Gesellschaft has launched a new cooperation platform to continue developing the additive manufacturing of metallic components: the focus project futureAM.
-Six project partners, the Fraunhofer Institutes ILT, IWS, IWU, IGD and IFAM, as well as the Fraunhofer Research Institution IAPT, will secure Germany's technological lead in the field of additive manufacturing and make distributed resources more usable in a decentralized manner.
-One goal is to significantly accelerate 3D printing of metal parts while reducing manufacturing costs.
-The collaboration will create new digital process chains as well as scalable and robust AM processes.
-In addition, the institutes will develop corresponding system technology and automation and expand the range of processable materials.
+The Fraunhofer-Gesellschaft has launched a new cooperation platform to continue developing the additive manufacturing of metallic components: the lighthouse project futureAM.
+Six project partners set themselves the goal of securing Germany's technological lead in the field of additive manufacturing and making better use of decentrally distributed resources.
+The focus was on significantly accelerating the 3D printing of metal components while reducing manufacturing costs.
+In collaboration, the partners developed new digital process chains as well as scalable and robust AM processes.
+In addition, the corresponding system technology and automation were developed and the range of processable materials was expanded.